lumilio/Jungle-didakoo.com-README.md/README.md

 [Ethereum](https://ethereum.org/en/) is a distributed computing platform based on [Blockchain](https://en.wikipedia.org/wiki/Blockchain) technology. <!-- Ethereum enables the execution of smart contracts and decentralized applications in a secure environment without the need for a central authority. -->

 To create your player in Jungle didakoo.com you need the crypto wallet [MetaMask](https://metamask.io/), which provides a unique blockchain address that proves ownership of the player's NFTs.

 With MetaMask, you can create infinite anonymous wallets and addresses for free.
+Check [How to login](https://github.com/lumilio/Jungle-didakoo.com-README.md?tab=readme-ov-file#how-to-login) section.

 <!-- The introduction of Ethereum NFTs has allowed didakoo.com to recognize players and their NFTs without requiring an email or password.
 This is done through the use of crypto wallet [MetaMask](https://metamask.io/), which provides a unique blockchain address that proves ownership of the player's NFTs.
 With Metamask you can create infinite anonymous wallets and addresses for free.  -->